Welcome to the School of History from our Head of School Dan Todman and from all of the staff who will teach and support you in your time here!

 When you are fully enrolled with Queen Mary, you will be given access to our online learning platform QMPlus.

-As well as access to module pages and assignment submission, QMplus is also home to the School of History Undergraduate Handbook.
+As well as access to module pages and assignment submission, you will also be given access to our Online Undergraduate Guide.

 The handbook contains all sorts of useful information on writing style, contact details and general guidance on life as a student at Queen Mary.
 Once you’re able, take some time to familiarise yourself with the handbook.